 Alec has helped the organization through logistics planning, curriculum development, as well as scientific and technical support.
 Alec holds a Bachelor of Science degree in Environmental Science from the University of South Carolina.
 Through Destination SPACE Alec has been able to fulfill his passion for connecting students with STEM experiences that can prepare them for a future in science and engineering.

 Kathy serves as our grant writer and event coordinator and helps design and facilitate curriculum.
 She has a B.A. in Environmental Studies from Carleton College and master's degree in Geographic Information Science from the University of Minnesota.
 She is currently a contractor with the USGS Water Science Center.
 Her favorite part about Destination SPACE is meeting all of our participants and helping them explore new skills and interests.

 Conor aids in public outreach, communication, logistic and organizational support.
 He grew up in Winston-Salem before moving to Asheville in 2014 to attend UNCA.
 He is currently working on his B.S. in Atmospheric Science with a concentration in Climatology as well as a minor in Political Science.
 Through his time at UNC Asheville, Conor has developed an interest in climate policy and the international and domestic political repercussions of a changing climate, and hopes to one day have a role in drafting climate legislation.

-Lauren is a sophomore at Auburn University in Aerospace Engineering, She graduated with highest honors in the inaugural class at the Martin L. Nesbitt Jr. Discovery Academy in 2018.
+Lauren is a Junior at Auburn University in Geospatial and Environmental Informatics.
+She graduated with highest honors in the inaugural class at the Martin L. Nesbitt Jr. Discovery Academy in 2018.
 She attended Satellite Week 2017 and was a mentor at Satellite Week 2018.
-She is a ThinSat Program participant and attended the Ground Systems Architectures Workshop.
-She is helping with project management and the Deep Space STEM Mission on Team Miles’s CubeSat and that is set to launch on the first Space Launch System launch (SLS-EM-1) in early 2020.
-Austin and Lauren are mentoring the first group of STEM students in the world to fly a CubeSat into deep-space
+She was a ThinSat Program participant and attended the Ground Systems Architectures Workshop in 2018 and 2019.
+She helped with project management on Team Miles’s CubeSat that is set to launch on the first Space Launch System launch (SLS-EM-1) in early 2020.
+Lauren is also mentor in the Deep Space STEM program.